School transport (September 2022) FAQs

 Schools are responsible for implementing seating plans on all large school transport vehicles e.g. big buses.
 Therefore, schools may allow siblings or pupils from the same household (they live together in the same property) to sit together.

-Learners in primary schools who are eligible for home-to-school transport need to be accompanied to their nearest bus stop by a responsible adult (from the same household) unless they have a prior arrangement with the local authority for exemption.
+Learners in primary schools who are eligible for home-to-school transport need to be accompanied to and from their nearest bus stop/pick-up point by a responsible adult.

-Secondary school learners do not need to be accompanied to the bus stop/pick-up point.
+Secondary school learners do not need to be accompanied.

 There is no statutory requirement to provide escorts, although the local authority will assess the needs of learners and determine the appropriateness and availability of escorts in all cases.